-In October 2021, the government published its Net Zero strategy – to decarbonise all sectors of the UK economy by 2050.
-It’s reasonable to assume that over the coming years, there will be environmental targets imposed upon businesses to meet this goal.
+In October 2021, the government published its Net Zero strategy – a plan to decarbonise all sectors of the UK economy by 2050.
+With this in mind, we can predict that businesses will be expected to meet new environmental targets in order to help the UK to meet this goal.

 In this blog, Breathe HR Partner, Níamh Kelly, (Director at HR Dept Shropshire, Wrexham & Chester) provides valuable insight & advice for small businesses on ESG and tips on implementing sustainable strategies into organisations.